Town take a break from Sky Bet League Two duty to start their cup campaign off the back of a four-match unbeaten run.

 Mr Rock will be assisted by Louis Marks (Hampshire) and Christopher Husband (Worcestershire) with Adam Matthews (Gloucestershire) taking on the role of fourth official.

-For the match, minute-by-minute updates will be provided on our official Twitter account which can be found here
+For the match, minute-by-minute updates will be provided on our official Twitter account which can be found here, with additional updates available via our official Facebook page.

 If you’re unable to attend the game a full match report will follow on ytfc.net at full-time with post-match reaction from manager Darren Way and a member of the playing staff following soon after.